National Hugging Day (January 21)

 Links to Resources

-- The Art of Hugging: A Heartwarming Guide to Everyone’s Favorite Gesture.
-This book explores the history and benefits of hugging, offering insights into how this simple act can enhance human connections.
+1. The Art of Hugging: A Heartwarming Guide to Everyone’s Favorite Gesture.
+This book looks at where hugging comes from and why it matters, offering insights into how this simple act can enhance human connections.

 Related Holidays